 Stay involved with Call for Code

 Once again, the Call for Code community has answered the call.
-We are so grateful to everyone who helped support the 2021 Global Challenge to address climate change and to all of you who participated in this year’s competition.
+We are so grateful to everyone who helped support the 2021 Global Challenge to address climate change and to all of you who participated in last year’s competition.
 The societal challenges brought on by climate change continue to be some of the most pressing issues of our time.
 The Call for Code team extends our sincere appreciation to all of you who have joined the fight and are helping apply technology solutions to make a lasting difference.